-Thermafleece use various grades of wool, in particular coarse wool.
+Thermafleece uses various grades of wool, in particular, coarse wool.
 By using coarse wool in a durable product such as insulation, we can ensure that the carbon stored in the wool remains locked up for many decades.
-Unlike light fine wools, British coarse dark wool is not suitable for other applications so by converting it into insulation; Thermafleece is effectively turning a waste bi-product of British hill sheep farming into a valuable, locally grown, locally sourced and durable building product.
+Unlike light fine wools, British coarse dark wool is not suitable for other applications so by converting it into insulation; Thermafleece is effectively turning a waste by-product of British hill sheep farming into a valuable, locally grown, locally sourced and durable building product.

 Sheep’s wool insulation is an outstanding insulator

 Thermal conductivity is the ability for heat to pass from one side of a material through to the other.
 It is measured in W/mK, where a lower value signifies a better insulator.

 Sheep wool insulation has a thermal conductivity of between 0.035 – 0.04 W/mK, whereas typical mineral wool has a thermal conductivity of 0.044 W/mK.

 Sheep's wool purifies the air Sheep's wool is proven to absorb and neutralise harmful substances

 The wool is a natural protein made up of a number of different amino acid chains (18 to be exact!) of which 60% have a reactive side chain.

 These reactive areas allow the wool to absorb harmful and odorous substances including Nitrogen Dioxide, Sulphur Dioxide and Formaldehyde and neutralise them through a process known as Chemisorption.

 So using the sheep wool as insulation actually has health benefits and creates a feel-good indoor climate.